 Modern keyword research is far beyond collecting a list of keywords and search volume.
-In our previous post “The Persona-driven Keyword Research Process” by our foreseeing founder Michael King, we discussed that the importance of mapping keywords to personas and stages in the user journey/need states.
-However, most marketers who have actually done keyword research are usually haunted by the fact that it takes a large portion of time to marry keywords with personas and need states especially for large websites with more than 30K keywords.
+In our previous post “The Persona-driven Keyword Research Process” by our foreseeing founder Michael King, we discussed the importance of mapping keywords to personas and stages in the user journey/need states.
+However, most marketers who have actually done keyword research are usually haunted by the fact that it takes a large portion of time to marry keywords with personas and need states, especially for large websites with more than 30K keywords.
 It’s quite a time-consuming process to scan through all these keywords and categorize them with filters and formulas in Excel.
 This is the time when you need machine learning to quicken the process.
 Today I am going to talk about how to speed up this modern keyword research with clustering and classification.

 Unsupervised vs. Supervised Learning

 In the context of machine learning, clustering belongs to unsupervised learning, which infers a rule to describe hidden patterns in unlabeled data.
 Specifically, clustering is the process of grouping a set of items in such a way that items in the same group are more similar to each other than those in other groups.
 In keyword research, we can cluster keywords by topics, personas or need states in the user journey.